 A holistic approach to therapy includes healing of the whole person – body, mind and spirit.
 As research continues to emerge stressing the importance of healing both the body and mind, and not focusing on one over the other, recovery programs have adopted this unique method of working with their clients.
 A greater understanding of the link between the mind and the body has resulted, and with it an implementation of practices such as yoga, breathing exercises, meditation and mindfulness into recovery programs.

 One such holistic approach to recovery is the relatively new method of biosound healing therapy.
 Biosound therapy uses sounds, images, guided meditations and vibrations to ease an individual out of a heightened emotional state into a relaxed, peaceful frame of mind.
-Completely natural, non-invasive and virtually effortless on the part of the participant, biosound therapy offers a new way to offer emotional healing and overall well-being.
+Completely natural, non-invasive and virtually effortless on the part of the participant, a biosound therapy bed offers a new way to offer emotional healing and overall well-being.

-Why it biosound therapy works
+Why biosound therapy works

-A biosound therapy system consists of a memory foam mattress used for healing vibration therapy, plus an audio and visual system for biofeedback, sound healing and guided meditation.
+A biosound therapy system consists of a bed with a memory foam mattress used for healing vibration therapy, plus an audio and visual system for biofeedback, sound healing and guided meditation.
 These four parts of a biosound therapy session work alongside the science of brain waves to promote a deep sense of internal and external healing.

 There are five types of brain waves (Gamma, Beta, Alpha, Theta, Delta) with Gamma waves being peak awareness and Delta waves occurring during deep, dreamless sleep.
 Different aspects of the biosound therapy system work to move your brain through these different stages, but with primary focus on Alpha and Theta waves.